Columbian mammoth: Relationship with humans

 Towards the end of the Late Pleistocene, around or after 16,000 years ago, Paleoindians entered the Americas through the Beringia landbridge, and evidence documents their interactions with Columbian mammoths.
 Tools made from Columbian mammoth remains have been discovered in several North American sites.
 At Tocuila, Mexico, mammoth bones were quarried 13,000 years ago to produce lithic flakes and cores.
 At the Lange-Ferguson Site in South Dakota, the remains of two mammoths were found with two 12,800-year-old cleaver choppers made from a mammoth shoulder blade; the choppers had been used to butcher the mammoths.
 At the same site, a flake knife made from a long mammoth bone was also found wedged against mammoth vertebrae.
 At Murray Springs, archeologists discovered a 13,100-year-old object made from a mammoth femur; the object is thought to be a shaft wrench, a tool for straightening wood and bone to make spear-shafts (the Inuit use similar tools).

-Although some sites potentially documenting human interactions with Columbian mammoths have been reported from as early 20,000 years ago, these have been criticized, as they lack stone tools, and the supposed human-made marks on the bones are potentially the result of natural processes.
+Although some sites potentially documenting human interactions with Columbian mammoths have been reported from as early as 20,000 years ago, these have been criticized, as they lack stone tools, and the supposed human-made marks on the bones are potentially the result of natural processes.
 Paleoindians of the Clovis culture, which arose roughly 13,000 years ago may have been the first humans to hunt mammoths extensively.
 These people are thought to have hunted Columbian mammoths with Clovis pointed spears which were thrown or thrust.
 Although Clovis points have been found with Columbian mammoth remains at several sites, archeologists disagree about whether the finds represent hunting, scavenging dead mammoths, or are coincidental.
 A female mammoth at the Naco-Mammoth Kill Site in Arizona, found with eight Clovis points near its skull, shoulder blade, ribs, and other bones, is considered the most convincing evidence for hunting.
 In modern experiments, replica spears have been able to penetrate the rib cages of African elephants with reuse causing little damage to the points.
 Columbian mammoths are the animal most strongly associated with the Clovis culture, suggesting a particular importance in their lifestyle over that of other megafauna.